humboldt123/touch-grass/README.md

 **Our Process**

-Our project consists of a frontend and a backend.
-Vishnu mocked-up the frontend in Figma then implemented it in React Native.
+We tried to work in parallel as much as possible.
+We mocked up the front end in Figma, and then implemented it in React Native.

-Eric set up Supabase, found green space locations on OpenDataPhilly, created an [API for finding the nearest one](https://supabase.com/dashboard/project/qcmfqvuxuwebxbrbogje/api?rpc=nearby), and created a batch job for [generating events](https://supabase.com/dashboard/project/qcmfqvuxuwebxbrbogje/functions/make-event/details) for each group at the nearest location.
+At the same time, we set up Supabase, found green space locations on OpenDataPhilly (happy earth day!), created an [API for finding the nearest one](https://supabase.com/dashboard/project/qcmfqvuxuwebxbrbogje/api?rpc=nearby), and created a batch job for [generating events](https://supabase.com/dashboard/project/qcmfqvuxuwebxbrbogje/functions/make-event/details) for each group at the nearest location.

-The backend was built upon RESTful APIs.
-Which make numerous calls to the frontend, collecting user information while use our fine-tuned AI to put users into different social events group.
-After tagging each user, we made another call to the OpenAI API to generate the event and events description for the users suggestions.
+The rest of the backend was built upon RESTful APIs, which make numerous calls to the frontend, collecting user information while use our fine-tuned AI to put users into different social events group.
+After tagging each user, we make another call to the OpenAI API to generate the event and events description for the users suggestions.

 **Our Tech Stack**